Birmingham-and-Solihull-ICS/BSol.mapR/README.md

 2.  `points_data`: data frame containing LONG and LAT of each point
 3. `color`: point colour (default = `"orange"`).
 Note: the argument name is spelt  using the <i>American</i> spelling for colour.

-We can load our spreadsheet containing the points to be plotted using `load_data_file()` as before.
+We can load our spreadsheet containing the points to be plotted using `load_data()` as before.
 However, this file must contain the column headers `"LONG"` (longitude) and `LAT` (latitude).
 The data might look something like this:

 <div class="figure" style="text-align: center">